Torero, relaja esa postura

 Not talking about games, Jacob?
 What are they talking about, then?

-They are talking about their worldview, they say their worldview is right and true, and those who don’t share the same worldview, are wrong.
+Yes.
+They are talking about their worldview.
+They say their worldview is right and true, and those who don’t share the same worldview, are wrong.
+White universalism, again.
 And being wrong, as History has taught us, “means” being evil.
-By trying to impose their worldview on others, they assume the “i am good” position, and grant us the “you are evil and must change” position.
+By trying to impose their worldview on others, they take the “i am good” position, and enforce us the “you are evil and must change” position.
 You know?
 Like the christian church?
 Like the inquisition?
 Like the puritans that hung women?
 Like the nazis?
-These are the same people who, when someone talks about politics in a gaming group, say, “take your politics out of my game”.
+These are the same people who, when someone talks about politics in a gaming group, are the first to say: “Take your politics out of my game”.

 But trying to stop racism is not a bad thing, right?